Suppose you are a real estate professional dedicated to the commercial real estate niche and manage several deals and property investments.

 You can also create deal workflow templates.
 These templates will depend on the property types and the location and can be applied to different stages of a deal (e.g., due diligence, loan approvals, etc.).

-The system uses historical comps in similar markets, publicly unavailable data, and third-party data to analyze deals.
+The system analyzes deals using historical comps in similar markets, publicly unavailable data, and third-party data.
 It can also compare cap rates.

 You can also manage and assign tasks to team members linked to different deals.

 As you probably know, selling a property is basically the other side of the coin of acquiring or buying property.

 So you can expect that the features for selling a property or as dispositions as Dealpath calls this deal stage are similar just on the selling side of things.